An Invitation to Number-Conserving Cellular Automata: The Lattice of Flow Functions

 and then extended to arbitrary flows.

-To show that this construction is valid, we evaluate conditions~\eqref{eq:minflow-def} for $e_n(m(a, k))(\eta_n(b)$ and show that they always request a value that is $n$ times as much as the conditions for $m(a, k)(b)$.
-Condition~\eqref{eq:minflow-def-0} is trivial.
-From~\eqref{eq:minflow-def-min}, we get
+To show that this construction is valid, we evaluate conditions~\eqref{eq:minflow-def} for $e(m(a, k))(\eta(b))$ and show that they always request a value that is $n$ times as much as the value requested by the same conditions for $m(a, k)(b)$.